Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-review-sentiment.md

 sudo usermod -a - G docker $(whoami)
 ```

-If you encounter “locale.Error: unsupported locale setting” error, perform the below export:
+If you encounter "locale.Error: unsupported locale setting" error, perform the below export:

 ```
 export LC_ALL=C